bvellek/aeropress-me-app/README.md

 - Emoji: they are accessible to screen readers and also give AeroPress users who don't speak English some context for actions like upvoting recipes 👍.
 They also do not require any alt text or labels.

 ### Performance ⚙️
 With the majority of tasks running on the server, I was able to keep this application fairly light weight.
 Emojis offer a nice touch while costing 0kB.
 In order to keep the application fast and light, I removed all jQuery in favor of vanilla JavaScript.
 The minified, GZIPed `app.min.js` file is only 530B.
 The minified, GZIPed `main.min.css` file is only 2.21kB.
 I also deferred font loading to keep initial page loads as fast as possible.
+With JavaScript disabled, I have used system fonts as fallbacks.
 ```
 document.addEventListener('DOMContentLoaded', function() {
   document.querySelector('html > head').appendChild((function(){